Livingston, New Jersey: Historic sites

-Ward-Force House and Condit Family Cook House are two building structures located at 366 South Livingston Avenue.
+The Ward–Force House and Condit Family Cook House are two building structures located at 366 South Livingston Avenue.
 These structures were jointly registered in the National Register of Historic Places in 1981, commonly known as the Old Force Homestead.
 Originally, Ward-Force House and Condit Family Cook House were built in separate properties.
 Ward-Force House was built as early as 1745 by Theophilus Ward.
 It was later purchased by Samuel Force for his son, Thomas Force.
 During the Revolutionary War, Thomas served as a patriot and was captured by the British.
 Thomas came back to live with his wife and children after the war and expanded the house.
 It was sold to the township in 1962.
-Condit Family Cook House was built as a stand-alone summer kitchen of a farm home near the current location of Livingston Mall.
-When the mall was built during the 1970s, the cook house was donated to the township and was moved to the current location at the rear of Ward-Force House.
-Currently, the Old Force Homestead is the headquarters of Livingston Historical Society and the Force Homestead Museum.
+The Condit Family Cook House was built as a stand-alone summer kitchen of a farm home near the current location of Livingston Mall.
+When the mall was built during the 1970s, the Cook House was donated to the township and was moved to the current location at the rear of Ward-Force House.
+Currently, the Old Force Homestead is the headquarters of Livingston Historical Society and the Force Homestead Museum.Force Homestead Museum, Township of Livingston.
+Accessed December 25, 2023.

 Dickinson House and Washington Place Schoolhouse are two other sites in the township that are registered in the New Jersey State Historic Site Program.
 Dickinson House is located at 84 Dickinson Lane.
 It was once visited by U.S. President Theodore Roosevelt for a hunting trip.
 Washington Place Schoolhouse is located at 122 Passaic Avenue.
 It was a school house that was built around 1800.

 Transportation

 Roads and highways

 As of 2010, The township had a total of 136.05 mi of roadways, of which 105.43 mi are maintained by the municipality, 26.05 mi by Essex County and 4.57 mi by the New Jersey Department of Transportation.

 Livingston is located 21.9 mi from New York City.
-Roads directly serving Livingston include Eisenhower Parkway, County Route 508, County Route 527, Interstate 280 and Route 10.
-Interstate 80, the Garden State Parkway and the New Jersey Turnpike (I-95) are all accessible via I-280.
+Roads directly serving Livingston include Eisenhower Parkway (County Route 609), CR508, CR 527, CR 607, County Route 608, CR 634, CR 635, CR 649, CR 661, I-280 and Route 10.
+I-80, the Garden State Parkway and the New Jersey Turnpike (I-95) are all accessible via I-280.